New and Extended Data Processing of Mars Odyssey Neutron Spectrometer Data: New Data Processing

 \subsubsection{Spacecraft Cuts}

 Cuts were applied based on the spacecraft orbit data to flag when a variable goes out of a range or experiences an excursion from nominal.
-First, pointing and intersecting data were required to be available (=1) in the raw data.
+First, spacecraft orientation data were required to be available in the raw data (flags for pointing and intersecting equal to 1).
 The parameters subject to spacecraft cuts that must be between certain values are the latitude ($-90^{\circ}$ to $+90^{\circ}$), longitude ($0^{\circ}$ to $360^{\circ}$), and altitude (380~km to 460~km).
-In addition, issues related to the Northernly equatorial crossing is flagged under this cut.
+In addition, issues related to the Northerly equatorial crossing is flagged under this cut.
 As described in \cite{Maurice2011} and illustrated in Fig.~\ref{fig:eqcross}, when the spacecraft is moving Northward and crosses the equator the internal clock is reset and thus the measurement time interval is lost.
 These events cannot be properly normalized into counting rates and are removed.
 The most common bounding cuts come from pointing and intersecting data not being available.

 Finally, some instances of transient deviations in the mars position and velocity as recorded in the instrument frame were observed and removed.